smallriver0316/algorithm-collections/Sorting/README.md

 ## Merge Sort

-It sorts a given array in ascending order with merge sort.
+It sorts a given array in ascending order with Merge Sort.

 Furthermore, it outputs the number of comparisons in the sorting.